Pastaamongsus/Pastaamongsus/README.md

 - 👋 Hi, I’m @Pastaamongsus
 - 👀 I’m interested in ... programming
-- 🌱 I’m currently learning ... in 3b
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...@chip-@shadow
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... weeimnotely@gmail.com

 <!---